 Ikons, a series of historical or famous photographic recreations that question this medium and its relationships with reality.

 Eden, a series addressing the consequences on individual fates of war, occupation and exile.

 Jury Special Prize

 Waltraut Taenzler (Germany) for:

-EYES ON BORDERs, an artistic research project that questions and echoes public surveillance systems, in particular at borders.
+EYES ON BORDERs, artistic research that questions and reflects public surveillance systems, in particular at borders.

 Festival Images Book Award